-The size of each circle would be the same but the smaller number of blocks (greater number of pixels) works to make sure the last circle looked a lot smoother / more detailed.
+The size of each circle would be the same but the larger number of smaller sized blocks (greater number of smaller pixels) works to make sure the last circle looked a lot smoother / more detailed.

 2. More Space to Work With – If we go back to comparing two screens, one with a higher resolution than the other, then what we are saying is that the higher resolution screen has more pixels.